Buffalo Bills vs. New York Jets NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Jets stats and trends

-- New York's games this season have gone over the point total five times in eight opportunities (62.5%).
+- New York's games this season have hit the over on five of eight set point totals (62.5%).

-- New York is 2-2 against the spread and 2-2 overall when the team scores more than 14.8 points.
+- New York is 2-2 against the spread and 2-2 overall in games when it records more than 14.8 points.

-- In games that New York churns out more than 262.6 yards, the team is 2-3 against the spread and 2-3 overall.
+- When New York piles up more than 262.6 yards, the team is 2-3 against the spread and 2-3 overall.

-- This year the Jets have 17 turnovers, two fewer than the Bills have takeaways (19).
+- This season the Jets have 17 turnovers, two fewer than the Bills have takeaways (19).

 Home and road insights

-- Away from home, Buffalo is 3-2 overall and 3-2 against the spread.
+- Buffalo is 3-2 overall, and 3-2 against the spread, in away games.

 - The Bills are winless ATS (0-1) on the road as 12.5-point favorites or more.

-- Buffalo has gone over the total twice in five away games this season.
+- Buffalo has hit the over twice in five away games this season.

 Powered by Data Skrive.